 Lukasz Fidkowski is an Associate Professor in the Department of Physics.
 His research focuses on identifying and classifying exotic phases of quantum matter, especially those which cannot be understood in terms of the traditional field theory framework.
 He applies a combination of exactly solved models, topological quantum field theory, and quantum information theoretic techniques to attack these problems.
 Quantum information theoretic ideas, such as classifying ground states in terms of the complexity of the quantum circuits that are necessary to prepare them, are especially important in his work, and play a central role in many of the newly discovered topological and out of equilibrium phases.
 Over three of the past four summers he has held summer visiting researcher appointments at Microsoft Research and worked with Microsoft employees Matthew Hastings and Jeongwan.

 Kai-Mei Fu is an Associate Professor in the Departments of Physics and Electrical and Computer Engineering.
 They hold a dual appointment with the Pacific Northwest National Laboratory.
 Fu’s research focuses on the synthesis, characterization, and control of optically active quantum defects in crystals, with applications in quantum networks and sensing.
-Fu is the Deputy Director of the $115M DOE NQI Co-design Center for Quantum Advantage, a co-PI of MEM-C, and the Associate Director of Quantum Workforce Development for iMOD.
+Fu is a co-PI of MEM-C and the Associate Director of Quantum Workforce Development for iMOD.
 Fu is also the PI and Director of AQET and the co-chair of the QuantumX Steering Committee.
 They serve on the National Quantum Initiative Steering Committee (appointed by the President of the United States) and are a co-author of the NSF white paper “Quantum Simulators: Architectures and Opportunities”.

 Daniel R. Gamelin holds the Nicole A. Boand Endowed Chair in Chemistry.
 His research involves the development of new inorganic materials with unique electronic structures that give rise to desirable photophysical, photochemical, magnetic, or magneto-optical properties.
 He has been a pioneer in the development of impurity- and carrier-doped colloidal quantum dots, with contributions including breakthroughs in engineered spin-exciton coupling, spin dynamics, and spin coherences in such materials.
 He is the PI and Director of UW’s NSF MRSEC MEM-C, which emphasizes novel quantum materials and properties, and he is also a senior investigator in the QIS-themed centers: Programmable Quantum Materials Center, a joint UW/Columbia Energy Frontier Research Center funded by the U.S. Department of Energy and the UW NSF STC IMOD.
 He serves on the QuantumX steering committee and the faculty advisory board of UW’s Clean Energy Institute.